Kenshiki Labs

 Why It Matters

 This is the conceptual center of the site.
-Kenshiki exists to keep the model from quietly stepping beyond the evidence boundary and inventing certainty.
+Kenshiki Labs exists to keep the model from quietly stepping beyond the evidence boundary and inventing certainty.

 Coverage derived from acronym-level scanner output